WARNING – birding and bird photography are seriously addictive!

 And there’s only 795 birds to go.

 So get some binoculars – Nikon Monarch is an excellent choice, but there are good cheaper ones too.
-There are many birding apps, some very detailed and expensive, but I strongly suggest “Merlin Bird ID”.
+Assuming you have internet access – and most places in Costa Rica do – there are many birding apps, some very detailed and expensive, but I strongly suggest “Merlin Bird ID”.
 This is a great free app, courtesy of Cornell University.
 It’s easy to use, has a regular ID function – using colour, size, location etc – plus photo and sound ID, which, if you can get a reasonable photo or sound recording, will name your bird.
 I hate carrying bird books around when I’m birding.
 There were people toting thick bird books.
-It takes forever trolling through such books, especially at first, (trust me on this one, I’ve been there!).
+It takes forever trolling through such books, especially at first when you don’t know a tanager from a vulture, (trust me on this one, I’ve been there!).
 To each his own, but birding apps just get better and better and are ideal for non-experts.

 For photography, cellphone cameras won’t cut it.

-You’ll need a camera with zoom.
-I recommend reading my short blog article, NOVICE NO MORE, but in a nutshell, a good bridge camera with adjustable zoom, (20 x zoom or more), will do the job well, for under $1000.
+You’ll need a camera with zoom and a good bridge camera with adjustable zoom, (20 x zoom or more), will do the job well, for under $1000.

 If you already have a fancy mirrorless or DSLR camera, you’ll need a minimum 300mm, (but preferably >400mm), zoom lens.
 They’re expensive.